digitalist-se/impono/doc/docker.md

-# Installing impono with Docker.
+# Installing Impono with Docker.

 Impono docker image uses the image impono-php as a base, the image is located here: https://gitlab.wklive.net/wk-public/impono-php